The German Shepherd is one of the most popular dog breeds and for all the right reasons!

 - Life Span: Around 13 years

-In order to see good behavior and manners, you must socialize and get your German Shepherd puppy accustomed quite early to different situations, sounds, smells, sights, people and animals!
+To see good behavior and manners, you must socialize and get your German Shepherd puppy accustomed quite early to different situations, sounds, smells, sights, people and animals!

 Introducing adult German Shepherds in homes where there are other pets present will not be such a great idea.
-You may need professionals to handle these situations with care or you should be an experienced owner!
+You may need professionals to handle these situations with care, or you should be an experienced owner!

 German Shepherd Health Problems